MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-code-overview.md

 At its core, the Teams app embraces three components:

-  1. The Microsoft Teams client (web, desktop or mobile) where users interact with your app.
+  1. The Microsoft Teams client (web, desktop, or mobile) where users interact with your app.
   1. A server that responds to requests for content that is displayed in Teams.
 For example, HTML tab content or a bot Adaptive Card.
   1. A Teams app package consists of three files: